-Understanding Stretching and How it Impacts the Development of Mobility
+Understanding Stretching and How it Impacts the Development of Flexibility

-This is the second post on mobility and will focus primarily on flexibility (a component of mobility).
+As the second post on this topic, we will primarily focus on flexibility (a component of mobility).
 That includes the science of stretching, whether short-term & long-term stretching can decrease injury risk and an example of how to attain more range of motion WHILE AT THE SAME TIME gaining strength in that range.

 If you haven’t read the previous post on this topic, I advise you to do so as it will help you better understand the info presented here.